jcarcamo/ST0245-20192/List/Lab1.md

 ## Objectives (after completing the lab you will be able to do:)

 * To write simple methods the modify a linked list
-* Help you complete the last steps of project 4

 ## Activities:
 1. Download the files Node.java and LinkedListLab.java, then copy the files into IntelliJ (or your preferred IDE).